stream-labs/desktop/docs/how_to_update_fork.md

 First 3 command from official build instruction `https://github.com/electron/electron/blob/2-0-x/docs/development/build-instructions-windows.md`

-Last command print in log paths to tar.gz zip and sha256 files what need to be uploaded to github as relase
+Last command print in log paths to tar.gz zip and sha256 files what need to be uploaded to github as release

 Do not commit changes in electron.gyp and package.json if you do not want manualy merge next time.